RickWong/fetch-plus/README.md

 ## Features

 - Drop-in replacement for fetch().
-- Simple BREAD API for consuming REST APIs.
+- Simple [BREAD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods for consuming REST APIs.
-- Accepts a "queries" option for building safe query strings.
+- A "queries" object option for building safe query strings more easily.
 - All options can be computed values: `myHeaders: () => values`
-- Custom middlewares to manipute all requests, responses, and caught errors.
+- Custom middlewares to manipute requests, responses, and caught errors.
 - Useful middlewares and handlers (JSON/Auth/CSRF/Immutable etc) available as separate npm packages.
 - [Fetch API Streams draft](https://github.com/yutakahirano/fetch-with-streams) handler with an Observable interface.
 - Runs in Node and all browsers.